stlab/better-code/better-code/src/chapter-3-errors.md

 use `assert`s liberally without concern for slowing down release builds.

-> **Note:** when unsafe components are used to build safe ones, any
-> checks that prevent misuse of unsafe functionality must of course be
-> unconditional unless you can prove that the code's logic implies
-> those checks will always pass.

 ### Postcondition and Expensive Precondition Checks

 Checking postconditions is the role of unit tests, so in most cases we